oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/create-test-integration/create-test-integration.md

-# Create and Test an Integration
+# Create and Test the Integration

 ## Introduction